All teachers practising in Victorian schools are required to be registered with us.

 - you hold the qualifications required for registration

-- you have been held in good standing whilst being registered with us.
+- you have been held in good standing while being registered with us.

-The only situation in which you may not be eligible for a statement is if your registration has been cancelled as a result of disciplinary action.
+The only situation in which you will not be eligible for a statement is if your registration has been cancelled / suspended as a result of disciplinary action or through VIT’s power of interim suspension.

 Once we have received payment, your statement will be processed and posted to the address you nominate on the form.